 Chocolate covered pecans are such a fun, bite sized snack or dessert.
-Easy to make they are crunchy, a little salty and a little sweet.
-You only need 5 ingredients to make these pecans and they come together in just a few minutes.
+They are crunchy, a little salty, and a little sweet.
+You will love how easy they are to make and that you only need 5 ingredients to make them!

 Table of Contents